 Some amateur fishermen, shooters and divers like to make their own weights and bullets.
-If you do this, you need to be very careful about your lead exposure, as the processes release lead into the environment, often in small spaces, such as your shed or garage.
+If you do this you need to be very careful about your lead exposure as you may release lead into the environment, often in small spaces, such as your shed or garage.
 Hobby activities like stained glass panel making and car repair are also potentially risky.

 Lead poisoning is common among people who strip paint for a living, such as from houses and industrial structures.
-Employers are expected to have preventative measures in place.
-If not, speak to them, or Worksafe, about this.
+Employers are expected to have preventative measures in place to protect against this.
+Further information is available from Worksafe.